-Throwing the right pitch can confound a batter and earn your team an out, or better yet, earn you a no-hitter.
-One of the main types of pitch is the fastball, which can be varied by the pitcher's grip, wrist motion, arm speed and angle of delivery.
-The cutter and the running fastball are two ways of throwing a fastball.
+Throwing the right baseball pitches - whether you are a starting pitcher in Little League, a reliever in Minor League, or an MLB All-Star - can confound a batter and earn you a strikeout, your team an out, or better yet, earn you a no-hitter.
+One of the main types of pitches is the fastball, which can be varied by the pitcher's grip, wrist motion, pitcher’s arm speed and angle of delivery toward home plate.

-A running fastball is thrown by a right-handed pitcher to a right-handed batter or a lefty to a lefty.
+A running fastball is thrown by a right-handed pitcher to a right-handed hitter or a lefty pitcher to a left-handed hitter.
 The ball breaks -- or angles -- to the inside of the batter's hands -- towards the torso of the body.
-Pitching coachJohn A. Bagonzi notes that the running fastball can be the most effective fastball pitch, especially if it is very fast and turns late in its travels.
+Pitching coach John A. Bagonzi notes that the running fastball can be the most effective fastball pitch, especially if it is very fast and turns late in its travels.

 Differences in Velocity

 Cutters require pressure from the middle finger and a slight spin that helps it turn -- or cut -- late enough to surprise the batter, notes Bagonzi.
 To throw a running fastball, a three-quarter arm motion with pressure from the index finger put on an 11 o’clock position on the ball helps create the movement of the ball at the last moment.
 Running fastballs can usually reach full velocity, while cutters may be 2 to 3 mph slower.

 Elements of Confusion

 While both pitches can fool a batter, a cutter is particularly deceiving as it looks a lot like a regular fastball, Bagonzi explains.
 While a cutter seems much like a slider, a cutter is more subtle.
-The slider has a more defined spin, but a cutter is almost impossible to see turn until it is too late.
+The slider has a more defined spin, but a cutter is almost impossible to see until it is too late.